Deep tissue, relaxation and lymphatic massage treatments are available with our Registered Massage Therapists (30 and 60 minute sessions).

 What are your enhanced massage services?

-Our enhanced services include manual lymphatic massage drainage, scar tissue massage, Gua sha technique, facial cupping, and jade stone massage.
+Our enhanced services include manual lymphatic massage drainage, scar tissue massage, Gua sha technique, facial cupping, jade stone massage, and temporomandibular joint (TMJ) massage.

 Scar Tissue Massage is a common method used to help remodel scar tissue that has developed in injured tissue.
 It is a treatment used after surgery, fracture, or soft tissue injuries like sprains and strains.
 Scar tissue management is often beneficial after knee surgery, especially for making skin less sensitive.
 Scar tissue massage is also known as scar mobilization or scar tissue mobilization.